 6. Make your message easy to follow!

-Make sure the message structure is logical: use subheadings and paragraphs, place keywords in subheadings or make them bold.
+Ensure the message structure is logical: use subheadings and paragraphs, place keywords in subheadings, or make them bold.
 Less text is always better, and the sentence should be a maximum of nine words long, with a maximum of five sentences in total.

 7. Less is always more!